sagargohil07/nestjs-mongo-boilerplate/README.md

 # Backend Setup Guide

-This guide will walk you through the process of setting up the CryptoBuddy backend on a server.
+This guide will walk you through the process of setting up the backend App on a server.
 It includes system setup, Docker & PostgreSQL setup, Node.js and NPM configuration, project setup, and more.

 ## 🔧 System Setup